stormkit-io/www-stormkit-io/content/docs/features--multiple-environments.md

 # Multiple environments

 <section>
 With Stormkit you can create multiple environments per application.
 Each environment will point to a branch and when that branch is updated Stormkit will automatically deploy it (given you have <a href="/docs/deployments/auto-deployments">Auto Deployments</a>.
-You can also publish multiple deployments at the same time.
-Check Staged Rollouts for more information on that.
 </section>

 # Default environment